 Pork Tenderloin With Sweet Potatoes, Brussels Sprouts, Bacon and Maple Glaze Recipe

 Looking for an alternative to turkey and gravy for Thanksgiving?
-Try this delicious (and gluten-free!) pork tenderloin recipe
+Try this delicious (and gluten-free!) main course.

 For a tasty alternative to turkey and gravy at your Thanksgiving feast, try this pork tenderloin — made with sweet potatoes and bacon that’s delightfully gluten-free — courtesy of Chef Tom Costello at Thyme in Yorktown.